-- 8.1 The Board delegates to the General Manager the responsibility and authority to make sure that all procurement actions are conducted in accordance with the policies contained herein. - 8.2 The Board delegates to the General Manager to sign all contracts on behalf of the District.
+- 8.1 The Board delegates to the General Manager the responsibility and authority to make sure that all procurement actions are conducted in accordance with the policies contained herein. - 8.2 The Board delegates to the General Manager to sign all contracts on behalf of the District unless specified otherwise by Board resolution.